bluesky/tiled/docs/source/getting-started/what-is-tiled.md

 - **Upload** or **register** datasets to add them to Tiled

-Tiled includes a Python client for reading and writing data, with strong integration with libraries like numpy and pandas.
+Tiled includes a Python client for reading and writing data, with strong integration with libraries like numpy, pandas, and dask.
 Data can also be accessed through a browser-based web interface or from any program that speaks HTTP, including command-line tools like [curl][] and [HTTPie][].
 Users have built custom web and desktop applications on top of Tiled, as well as integrations with scientific tools like [Igor][].

-Tiled supports N-dimensional array data, tabular data, and nested directory-like structures containing these.
+Data structures are first-class citizens in Tiled: it supports N-dimensional array data, tabular data, and nested directory-like structures containing these.
 It also supports specialized array types, including sparse arrays and [awkward][] arrays.
 It was developed to be the recommended data store for raw data from [Bluesky][], but was designed from